 The diagnosis of cerebral palsy in a newborn infant can be devastating for parents.
 Though cerebral palsy often manifests for unknown reasons, it can occur as the result of a birth injury caused by a negligent health care provider.
-If your child has been diagnosed with cerebral palsy, a New Jersey and Philadelphia, Pennsylvania-area cerebral palsy and birth injury lawyer can help you investigate the diagnosis and determine whether medical malpractice played a role.
+Many parents of children with cerebral palsy are totally unaware that their child's condition may have been caused by a preventable birth injury.
+If your child has been diagnosed with cerebral palsy, a Pennsylvania, New Jersey or New York cerebral palsy and birth injury lawyer can help you investigate the diagnosis and determine whether medical malpractice played a role.
 When a child suffers as the result of a medical professional's failure to recognize signs of fetal distress and deliver a baby before serious injury occurs, parents may be able to obtain compensation for the cost of immediate and future medical care, ongoing physical therapy, and other expenses.

 Cerebral palsy refers to a group of chronic disorders that generally affect motor skills, muscle tone, and muscle movement.
 The effects of cerebral palsy vary from mild to severe.
 Victims may be affected only on one side of the body, or in the lower extremities more than the upper.
 In the most serious cases, the entire body is affected, making full-time care a necessity.